Veteran Program – Valor

-Each client works hand-in-hand with their treatment team to develop an aftercare program that works for them:
+Each client works together with their treatment team to develop an aftercare program that works for them:

-- Appointments are scheduled with primary care physicians, speciality providers, and other mental health treatment providers as part of discharge planning.
+- Appointments are scheduled with primary care physicians, specialty providers, and other mental health treatment providers as part of discharge planning.

-- Identifying strategies for proactively managing symptoms to sustain long-term stability and better overall health.
+- Identifying strategies for managing symptoms to sustain long-term sobriety and better overall health

-- Assistance determining eligibility for and submitting enrollment applications to receive veteran benefits, which could include:
+- Help determining eligibility for and submitting enrollment applications to receive veteran benefits, which could include:

 - Disability compensation

 Our treatment facility offers several levels of care to fit your needs:

 - Residential treatment

 Like veterans, first responders are regularly exposed to traumatic events as part of their jobs.
 As the first people to arrive on the scene of traumatic events, they see things most people never see in their lifetimes, and they often experience trauma themselves.
 This can lead to substance abuse as a way to cope with the stress of the job.
 First responders struggle with trauma and substance abuse more than most other professions, and it can be very difficult to overcome these issues.